-The American Society for Metabolic and Bariatric Surgery estimates that there are about 1.5 million bariatric patients in this country.
+The American Society for Metabolic and Bariatric Surgery estimates that there are millions of bariatric patients in this country.
 While there are several different procedures, they all reduce the amount of food and nutrients ingested.
 Bariatric patients can be more susceptible to certain disease states and individual nutrient deficiencies including anemias, metabolic bone disease, neurological disorders, protein-calorie malnutrition, and micronutrient deficiencies.
 It is therefore imperative that bariatric patients routinely monitor their nutritional status.
 Doc will help you take control of your health by monitoring your labs.
 To order:

-- Choose between the Bariatric Panel (sleeve or bypass) or the Bariatric Panel Plus (duodenal switch or revision)
+- Choose between the Bariatric Panel (sleeve or bypass) or the Bariatric Panel Plus (duodenal switch or revision).

 - Doc will then send an electronic lab request to your lab and email a copy of the request to you as well.

 - Once the results are available, Doc will send you personalized recommendations based upon your results.